JaKooLit/Ubuntu-Hyprland/README.md

 #### ⁉️ 🙋🏻 🙋‍♀ FAQ ⁉ WILL WORK ON Ubuntu 24.04.1 LTS ⁉
 - YES!
 24.04.1 Ubuntu is just an updated Ubuntu 24.04 .
 Use the 24.04 Branch / Script.
+- This also means if Ubuntu decide to have another major update say 24.04.2 or .3 etc..

 ### ALPHA - BETA - RC BRANCHES